 Students failing to achieve a 2.0 GPA in one semester, but whose overall GPA is still above a 2.0, will be placed on semester warning.
-This warning status affects the student's academic, social, or athletic eligibility in no way.
-It simply serves as a warning, urging him or her to improve his or her academic standing.
+This status does not affect the student's academic, social, or athletic eligibility.
+It does serve as a warning, urging the student to improve his or her academic standing.